CHRISCARLON/nwg-innovation-festival-2025-collab-tool/README.md

 ## Frontend

-Currently building a basic frontend for this too!
+Currently building a basic frontend for this too - bit crap at the moment but will look better when done!

 ![Screenshot 2025-02-14 at 23 22 13](https://github.com/user-attachments/assets/74a9b63f-c64c-4b77-8e82-8f611146c243)